Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: AutoSynth Index in a different Context: Assessing community vulnerability in the U.S.

-To develop a Community Fragility Index (CFI), we examined four main domains representing specific dimensions: economic, social, health, and cultural fragility.
-These dimensions collectively represent the broader phenomenon of fragility and frequently overlap.
-Specifically, the correlation between community fragility and health conditions is particularly relevant and well-documented in the literature \citep{cutter2003social, khazanchi2020county}.
-Communities experiencing heightened fragility often show poorer health outcomes due to limited access to healthcare resources \citep{bourgois2017structural, gaynor2020social}, higher exposure to environmental hazards \citep{fekete2009validation, lehnert2020}, and increased prevalence of chronic diseases \citep{yu2020social}.
-Understanding these correlations is critical, as it highlights the importance of integrated interventions aimed at simultaneously addressing fragility and improving health outcomes.
+We examined four main domains representing specific dimensions for CVI: economic, social, health, and cultural vulnerability.
+These dimensions collectively represent the broader phenomenon of vulnerability and frequently overlap.
+Specifically, the correlation between community vulnerability and health conditions is particularly relevant and well-documented in the literature \citep{cutter2003social, khazanchi2020county}.
+Communities experiencing heightened vulnerability often show poorer health outcomes due to limited access to healthcare resources \citep{bourgois2017structural, gaynor2020social}, higher exposure to environmental hazards \citep{fekete2009validation, lehnert2020}, and increased prevalence of chronic diseases \citep{yu2020social}.
+Understanding these correlations is critical, as it highlights the importance of integrated interventions aimed at simultaneously addressing vulnerability and improving health outcomes.

 The presence of correlated indicators poses a significant challenge for researchers attempting to construct synthetic indices.
 Omitting highly correlated variables might reduce redundancy but simultaneously risks losing important information.
 In such cases, methods that effectively capture overall variance, such as those based on dimensionality reduction, allow researchers to retain comprehensive information without forcing drastic compromises in the dataset.